 J: Yes, no problem.

 I: Great.
 So, Amy, let's start with you because you've been here the longest – 2 weeks already, I believe.
 Can you tell me about your first impressions of London?

 A: Hmm, well what I really noticed was how busy it is here all the time.
 I arrived on a Sunday morning quite early so I expected it to be quiet but there were people everywhere!

 I: Yes, London is a busy city, isn't it?
 Where are you staying?

 A: In a hostel in the centre of the city, near Russell Square.

 A: Yes, it's so close to the museums and the shops.
 It's so convenient.
 I'd stay here again for sure.

 A: Yes, and the staff are so helpful.
-I lost my purse on my first day here and they helped me report it to the police and use the Internet for free while I contacted my bank back home.
+I lost my purse on the first day here and they helped me report it to the police and use the internet for free while I contacted my bank back home.

 I: Ah, sorry to hear about your purse.
 Now, I believe you bought a tourist pass through us.

 A: Yes, the 'All Access Pass'.
 It's been great.
 You get a 50% discount on almost every tourist attraction.